 The Group assesses at the end of each reporting period whether there is objective evidence that a financial asset or group of financial assets is impaired.
 In the case of equity securities classified as available-for-sale, a significant or prolonged decline in the fair value of the security below its cost is considered as an indicator that the securities are impaired.
 If any such evidence exists for available-for-sale financial assets, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognized in profit or loss - is removed from other comprehensive income and recognized in the consolidated income statement.
-Impairment losses recognized in the consolidated income statement on equity securities are not reversed through the consolidated income statement if the security recovers its value prior to disposal.
+Impairment losses recognized in the consolidated income statement if the security recovers its value prior to disposal.